QuinnDamerell/OctoPrint-OctoEverywhere/docker-readme.md

 - Install [Docker and Docker Compose](https://docs.docker.com/compose/install/linux/)
 - Clone this repo
-- Edit the `./docker-compose.yml` file to enter your environment information..
+- Edit the `./docker-compose.yml` file to enter your environment vars
 - Run `docker compose up -d`
 - Follow the "Linking Your Bambu Connect Plugin" to link the plugin to your account.

 ## Using Docker

-These three values must be set at environment vars when you first run the container.
-Once the container is ran, you don't need to include them, unless you want to update the values.

-- SERIAL_NUMBER=(serial number)
-- PRINTER_IP=(ip address)
-- If connecting via Bambu Cloud...
-    - BAMBU_CLOUD_ACCOUNT_EMAIL=(email)
-    - BAMBU_CLOUD_ACCOUNT_PASSWORD=(password)
-    - Optional - BAMBU_CLOUD_REGION=china - Use if your Bambu account is in the China region.
-- If connecting via LAN Only Mode...
-    - ACCESS_CODE=(code)
-    - LAN_ONLY_MODE=TRUE

-Run the docker container passing the required information:
+Docker compose is a fancy wrapper to run docker containers.
+You can also run docker containers manually.

+Use a command like this example, but update the required vars.

+`docker pull octoeverywhere/octoeverywhere`
-`docker run --name bambu-connect -e SERIAL_NUMBER=<serial number> -e PRINTER_IP=<ip address> -e BAMBU_CLOUD_ACCOUNT_EMAIL="<email>" -e BAMBU_CLOUD_ACCOUNT_PASSWORD="<password>" -v ./data:/data -d octoeverywhere/octoeverywhere`
+`docker run --name bambu-connect -e ACCESS_CODE=<code> -e SERIAL_NUMBER=<serial number> -e PRINTER_IP=<ip address> -v /your/local/path:/data -d octoeverywhere/octoeverywhere`
-`docker run --name bambu-connect -e SERIAL_NUMBER=test -e PRINTER_IP=1.1.1.1 -e LAN_ONLY_MODE=1 -v /data:/data -d octoeverywhere/octoeverywhere`

 Follow the "Linking Your Bambu Connect Plugin" to link the plugin to your account.

 ## Building The Image Locally

-You can build the docker image locally if you prefer; use the following command.
+You can build the docker image locally if you prefer, use the following command.

-`docker build -t octoeverywhere-local .`
+`docker build -t octoeverywhere .`